Particular/docs.particular.net/transports/sqs/index.md

 #### Incoming message (receiving)

-For incoming messages throttling errors can be safely ignored as the message pump will just try to fetch the next available message again.
+For incoming messages throttling errors can be safely ignored as the message pump will try to fetch the next available message again.

 #### Sending from within a handler

-The [recoverability feature](/nservicebus/recoverability/) should resolve it as any message sends and fails results in an exception which will be processed by the recoverability logic.
-If an incoming message would continiously result in a throttling error then the message will eventually be moved to the error queue.
+Failing message sends raise an exception when throttled.
+The exception will be handled by the [recoverability feature](/nservicebus/recoverability/).
+An incoming message that continuously fails due to throttling errors will be moved to the error queue.

-A throttling error could result in ghost messages.
-Ghost messages are messages send even though the handler failed due to not being able to transmit all messages to the transport succesfully.
-This makes a throttling error similar to any other error could and can occur both with the default [batched message dispatch](/nservicebus/messaging/batched-dispatch) or when using [immediate dispatch](nservicebus/messaging/send-a-message#dispatching-a-message-immediately).
+A throttling error could result in partial message delivery while the incoming message is not processed succesfully and can occur regardless of using the default [batched message dispatch](/nservicebus/messaging/batched-dispatch) or when using [immediate dispatch](nservicebus/messaging/send-a-message#dispatching-a-message-immediately).

+Throttling errors are similar to any other technical error that can occur.

 #### Sending outside of a handler

 As message sending does not happen within a handler any failures during sending will not rely on the [recoverability feature](/nservicebus/recoverability/).
 Any retry logic must be manually implemented.

-If a throttling exception occurs 1 or more message are likely not transmitted to the transport if these is no custom error logic.
+If no custom error logic is implemented and a throttling exception occurs then or more messages are likely not transmitted to the transport.
+Custom retry logic could either retry all regenerated messages again or have each individual message wrapped and retried.